 Okatie, South Carolina

-Callawassie Island Membership gives owners and their immediate family – their children and their spouses, their grandchildren, as well as the member’s parents and the parents of the member’s spouse – the opportunity to enjoy all of the following:
+Callawassie Island gives owners and their immediate family (their children and their spouses, their grandchildren, as well as the participant’s parents and the parents of the participant’s spouse) the opportunity to enjoy all of the following:

-Both your short and long games will be tested on this interesting mix of holes while you enjoy the natural beauty of the marsh vistas.
-Don’t forget to pause along the way to catch a glimpse at the birds and animals who have made our island their home!
+Both your short and long games will be tested on the interesting mix of holes at our Dogwood Course.
+While golfing on the Dogwood, you’ll surely enjoy the natural beauty of the surrounding marsh vistas, and will likely spot some of the birds and animals who call the island home.

-At 3,564 yards, this is the longest of our three nines.
-In order to successfully navigate the course, you must use all of your golf skills.
-Long accurate drives, calculated second shots, and precision play of the par 3s will ensure a successful round.
+At 3,564 yards, the Magnolia Course is the longest of our three nines.
+In order to successfully navigate the course, you must put all of your golf skills to the test.
+Long, accurate drives, calculated second shots, and precision play of the par 3s will ensure a successful round.

 Whether it’s a lifelong passion, or a budding interest you’d like to explore, Callawassie Island has an outlet for you.
 Through more than 50 onsite clubs and organizations, Callawassie Island offers a variety of opportunities for members to share their interests.
 From kayaking and card clubs to gardening, golf, or tennis, you’ll be able to find something that strikes your fancy.

 Callawassie Island hosts a variety of events for members ranging from local musicians, artists, ecologists, master gardeners and Callawassie’s own Callawassie Chorus.
 These events are a great way for members to mingle with one another, strengthening their bond with each other and with the island as well.
 Check out some of the spectacular events we’ve shared by reading our monthly blogs.